 Once you have reached your preservation age and retired, or you have reached age 65, you may access your superannuation benefits without restriction.
 You have the option of taking a pension, a lump sum or a combination of both.

-Generally, you are taken to be retired in the following circumstances:
+If you are at least 60 years of age, but under 65 years of age, you are generally taken to be retired if:

-Your age When you are considered to be retired Preservation age or older, but less than age 60 You have ceased an arrangement of gainful employment and have satisfied the Trustee that you intend to never again be employed for 10 hours or more each week.
-60 to 64 inclusive Either: you have ceased an arrangement of gainful employment on or after reaching age 60, or you have ceased an arrangement of gainful employment and the Trustee is reasonably satisfied that you intend to never again be employed for 10 hours or more each week.
+- you ceased an arrangement of gainful employment on or after reaching age 60, or - you ceased an arrangement of gainful employment (this could have occurred at any time) and the Trustee is reasonably satisfied that you intend to never again be employed for 10 hours or more each week.